-Effective, October 9, 2020, the Company entered into the Eighth Amendment to the Credit Agreement"), with Regions Bank, as Administrative Agent and Collateral Agent and Bank of America, N.A., BOKF, NA dba Bank of Texas, Iberiabank, NBH Bank, Truist Bank, and Trustmark National Bank, as Lenders.
+Effective, October 9, 2020, the Company entered into an amendment (the "Eighth Amendment") to its syndicated credit agreement (the "Credit Agreement", with Regions Bank, as Administrative Agent and Collateral Agent and Bank of America, N.A., BOKF, NA dba Bank of Texas, Iberiabank, NBH Bank, Truist

+Bank, and Trustmark National Bank, as Lenders.
 The Eighth Amendment provides for administrative revisions to the Credit Agreement, including changes to repayment requirements for involuntary asset dispositions and changes to the timing of repayment for voluntary asset dispositions.
-There were no debt issuance costs incurred with respect to the Eighth Amendment.

-The quarterly weighted average interest rate for the Credit Facility as of June 30, 2021 was 2.33%.
+The quarterly weighted average interest rate for the Credit Facility as of March 31, 2021 was 2.48%.